godatadriven/godatadriven-blog/content/samba-configuration.md

 1. To start the SSSD daemon, just start the sssd service:

 		service sssd start
+		chkconfig sssd on

 	For debugging, it may be more comfortable to run the daemon in foreground:

 		/usr/sbin/sssd -i

 1. Test that we can see the users added to the Samba AD:

 		getent passwd
 			...
 			test1:*:1000:100:test1:/home/test1:/bin/bash
 			...

 If you check the output carefully you will see that the user Administrator and 'tunde' (in our case) does not appear in this list.
 This is because we did not specify the UID, GID property when we used samba-tool to create the tunde user.